 The opportunity to witness Puccini’s works in their birthplace, together with exceptional views and an energetic atmosphere, make the Puccini Festival a must for opera aficionados.

-* Andrew & Debbie are available during such times to help with shopping or sightseeing recommendations, and more in depth information on Lucca's historic sites.
+*Debbie or another member of the team are available during such times to help with shopping or sightseeing recommendations, and more in depth information on Lucca's historic sites.
 Guests are always invited to join us as we dine at selected restaurants.